OiMoulder/CV/CV.md

 Remote Working

 - Working as a member of SRE/DevOps Team, providing 24x7 support using Pagerduty for Glasswall products

+- Main focus was on the maintenance, uptime, and releases for the Glasswall Email product, an solution built on Azure Kubernetes Service, utilising various resources like Azure SQL, Azure Cache for Redis, Storage Accounts, Traffic Managers, etc.

 - Following the Google SRE Guidelines to improve the reliability and performance for our Glasswall Cloud services.